 A typical and important phenomenon in the structure of popular movements that are increasingly present (from peaceful protest movements to 'revolutionary' ones in North Africa) is the lack of a traditional leader: rather, one can investigate a 'leading brand', a 'shield 'behind which many converging interests find common ground to organize themselves from below.
 Many groups even claim the absence of a leader.

 Why the insistence of the media in the search for a leader at all costs or the demonization 'in toto' of any organized group of citizens?
-The reason is to be found in the desire of the 'analogue society' to better understand the nature and organization of groups: in other words, the understanding of a fundamental fact is lacking: the technology of Networks and Social Newtorking is changing politics.
+The reason is to be found in the desire of the 'analogical society' to better understand the nature and organization of groups: in other words, there is a lack of understanding of a fundamental fact: the technology of Networks and Social Newtorking is changing politics.

 For many traditional political observers, the notion that a political movement can grow without leaders is inconceivable: who will they put on the cover without a leader?
 And who will they interview on TV?
 Above all, who will negotiate with them?
 After all, (including Grillo in Italy), each previous movement had a figure of reference: so how do you explain the movements of the Arab Spring in Tunisia and Egypt?

 The underlying reason is precisely in the interpretation of these movements: they are not without leaders, on the contrary.
 They are FULL of leaders.
 It is a type of distributed leadership that is totally different from what we think we know: it is not vertical but horizontal, and is based on the 'sharing' of a superstructural charisma: the technological mechanisms allow valid and effective group decisions (someone still remembers the Referendum on water and nuclear power?).